 Every good scientist records what happened.

-Step 7: Re-rate how strongly you believe in the original belief now
+Step 7: Reflect on your results and re-rate how strongly you believe in the original belief now